Vaishnavi2188/HFH_Python_Project/README.md

 <img src="banner/banner.gif" width="100%" height="">

-# Project Title
+# HFH_Python_Project

-A brief description of what this project does and who it's for
+To check the participants in the list and to retrieve the absentees from batch A and batch B and those who are not from the given batches.

 ## Demo + Video